SAP-samples/ui5-typescript-walkthrough/steps/10/README.md

-## Step 10: Descriptor for Applications
+## Step 10: Manifest (Descriptor for Applications)

-All application-specific configuration settings will now further be put in a separate descriptor file called `manifest.json`.
+All application-specific configuration settings will now further be put into the manifest.
 This clearly separates the application coding from the configuration settings and makes our app even more flexible.

-Instead of relying on a local HTML file for the bootstrap, the descriptor file is parsed and the component is loaded directly into the current HTML page.
+Instead of relying on a local HTML file for the bootstrap, the manifest is parsed and the component is loaded directly into the current HTML page.
 This allows multiple apps to be displayed in the same context.
 Each app can define its own local settings, such as language properties and supported devices.
-Additionally, the descriptor file can be used to load additional resources and instantiate models, such as the `i18n` resource bundle.
+Additionally, the manifest can be used to load additional resources and instantiate models, such as the `i18n` resource bundle.

 &nbsp;